JuanDBta/JuanDBta/README.md

 - 🌎 Open to new opportunities!!

-- 🔭 I’m currently working on [LIST OF MY THINGS!!](https://github.com/beteland123/ruby-capstone)
+- 🔭 I’m currently working on [CATALOG OF MY THINGS!!](https://github.com/beteland123/ruby-capstone)

 - 🌱 I’m currently learning **FullStack WebDev at Microverse**